MicrosoftDocs/cpp-docs.it-it/docs/standard-library/multiset-class.md

 ### <a name="return-value"></a>Valore restituito

-Massima lunghezza possibile dell'oggetto multiset.
+Lunghezza massima possibile dell'oggetto `multiset` .

 ### <a name="example"></a>Esempio